 The desert’s visit, finished by preparing a delicious Turkish coffee on the spot, certainly left its mark on our journey.

 The submerged marine observatory is a window on the coral reef that runs along the Red Sea and has thousands of tourists every year.
 It offers a privileged point of view on a wonderful ecosystem, which welcomes hundreds of different marine species.
-The structure also has the pool with the biggest sharks in the Middle East, which covers an area of
+The structure also has the pool with the biggest sharks in the Middle East, which covers an area of over 1000 m².
+There every day you can watch a show of these wonderful animals while they are fed a few meters by the spectators.

 In March we planned to visit Jerusalem and Jordan, journeys unfortunately canceled due to the ever-increasing restrictions for the Covid-19 situation, imposed since the beginning of March.